argonne-lcf/ALCF_Hands_on_HPC_Workshop/03_distributedHyperOpt/01_BasicHPS/README.md

 rm -r ~/.balsam  # reset default settings (for now)
 ```

 The `deephyper/0.2.1` module contains all of the requisite dependencies for this tutorial; however, the module is currently built via pip and uses TensorFlow, etc. packages **without** optimizations for Intel hardware.
 Therefore, the TensorFlow performance will be much worse than the performance observed in `01_distributedDeepLearning` using the `datascience/tensorflow-2.3` module, e.g. This choice was made for simplicity and stability of the more complicated programming environment and package dependencies for DeepHyper.
+Refer to the Appendix at the bottom of this document for an example of custom building a Conda environment as an alternative to the module.

 If you haven't already cloned this repository, change directories to your home directory and execute:
 ```bash